nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 We are moving our remaining plants to our new small flat.
 It's a noisy area, but it has a West-directed view, which is perfect for watching sunset every day.
 Our cat will still be able to use his indoor litter box and his two cardboard properties and our [dog](/files/painting_dog.jpg) will still have to bear the hostility of city dwellers.

-### Making a game
+### Making music

 I have to make a temporary halt to the process of composing a piano concerto and a symphony.
 Instead, with Jane and Pink Dawn, we've decided to make a RPG game in 2D with Godot to earn a living income, and mostly because it’s fun, and doing things together is even more fun.
 And, a game needs music too after all.
+I've given my digital piano a few months ago, and now we're saving up for another one.
+So, once purchased, alongside playing for fun, I'll be making game music and maybe composing a piano sonata.

+### Making a game

 The name of the game will be - Wisdom of the Trees - (智慧の林 in Japanese).